lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 or retainer, he burns one life counter.
 An ally or retainer who loses all of his life counters is burned.

+Ⓡ Damage is only considered to have come from a minion if the damage is from a strike or if an effect specifically states that the damage is dealt by the minion.
+Damage from other effects is considered "environmental," and has no particular source.

+Ⓡ Resolving multiple points of (simultaneous) damage is done all at once - you cannot interrupt the process to play some other effect (like tapping the `Vagabond Mystic`).

+Ⓡ The damage modifier must be played before the end of the "Choose Strike" phase in order to affect the current strike.

+Ⓡ Ammo cards are played before any strikes take effect regardless of whether those strikes deal damage or not.
+Thus, if a vampire who is getting shot with `Dragon's Breath Rounds` is targeted by `Rötschreck`, the combat will end before either strike does anything.

+Ⓡ Adding damage to strikes which are not damage dealing strikes will not deal damage (e.g., using `Lucky Blow` and choosing your `Rowan Ring` melee weapon won't deal damage)

+Ⓡ Additional damage inherits all of the properties of the base damage (So the +1 damage from `Lucky Blow` is aggravated for `Basilia`).

+Ⓡ The base damage does not inherit the properties of the additional damage (So a `Saturday Night Special` with `Dragon's Breath Rounds` does 1 normal plus 2 aggravated damage).

+Ⓡ Effects that increase the damage provided by strike cards affect those cards rather than the striking minion (so the added damage is the same type as the strike's damage, not the base damage).

+Ⓡ "*Damage from a strike*" only includes damage done to the opposing target.
+Side effect damage is not counted as "damage from a strike".
+Therefore, self-inflicted damage from `Zip Gun`, `Grenade`, `Burst of Sunlight`, `Body of Sun`, etc. is side effect damage and is not preventable by "*prevent damage from a strike*" effects like `Skin of Steel`, `Leather Jacket`, etc.

+Ⓡ Damage done to an uncontrolled vampire is ignored.

+Ⓡ Cards that prevent damage are only usable if at least one non-unpreventable damage remains unprevented.

+Ⓡ A card can prevent more damage than the remaining unprevented damage.

+Ⓡ A weapon's "current damage" is the amount of damage that the weapon would inflict if used as a strike by bearer against a generic opponent.
+(This affects `Machine Blitz`).

 #### 6.4.7.
 Retainers and Combat

 A retainer is not normally harmed in combat (unless the minion employing it is